Professor Brendan Gleeson

 Director, Melbourne Sustainable Society Institute

-He is the author or editor of thirteen books, three of which have won national and international prizes, and numerous journal articles.
+He is the author or editor of sixteen books, three of which have won national and international prizes, and numerous journal articles.
 His research interests include urban planning and governance, urban social policy, disability studies, and environmental theory and policy.
 His recent work has focused on socio-spatial analysis of suburbs, their vulnerability to oil shocks and the need for better public transport options.

-Brendan Gleeson was the inaugural recipient of the John Iremonger Award for Writing on Public Issues (Allen & Unwin Publishers) leading to the publication of his seminal book Australian Heartlands: Making Space for Hope in the Suburbs.
+Brendan was the inaugural recipient of the John Iremonger Award for Writing on Public Issues (Allen & Unwin Publishers) leading to the publication of his seminal book Australian Heartlands: Making Space for Hope in the Suburbs.

 Please note: Professor Gleeson is not available to supervise new graduate students.